-The subject code CHM-1001 corresponds to Chemistry Theory classes (Chemistry I) for the first year B. Tech students, offered as Chemistry for Engineering and is common to all Branches of Engineering Disciplines.
+The subject code CHM-1001 corresponds to Chemistry Theory classes (Chemistry-1) for the first year B. Tech students, offered as Chemistry for Engineering and is common to all Branches of Engineering Disciplines.
 The course provides basic knowledge of theory and applications in the subjects like Thermodynamics, Quantum mechanics, Electrochemistry, & Energy conversion, Structure and reactivity of molecules.
 Spectroscopic techniques and their applications, Synthesis & use of Drug molecules.
-The Course Outcomes for the subject code CHM1001 are furnished below:
+The Course Outcome for the subject code CHM1001, is furnished below:

-CHM1001.1.
-Knowledge acquisition of bulk properties of materials and understanding of reaction processes using thermodynamic considerations.

-CHM1001.2.
-Conception of energy conversion and its importance in clean energy scenario, the operating principles for batteries, fuel cells and the materials and reactions involved there in, their applications as sustainable energy devices, particularly in automobiles sectors to reduce environmental pollution.

-CHM1001.3.
-Analytic view of microscopic chemistry in terms of atomic structure, molecular orbital and intermolecular forces to reinforce strong background on materials science and engineering.

-CHM1001.4.
-Rationalize periodic trends of elements to explain various physico - chemical properties.

-CHM1001.5.
-Understanding of the spectrum of electromagnetic radiation used for exciting different molecular energy levels in various spectroscopic techniques.
+- 1. Knowledge acquisition of bulk properties of materials and understanding of reaction processes using thermodynamic considerations. - 2.
+Conception of energy conversion and its importance in clean energy scenario, the operating principles for batteries, fuel cells and the materials and reactions involved there in, their applications as sustainable energy devices, particularly in automobiles sectors to reduce environmental pollution. - 3.
+Analytic view of microscopic chemistry in terms of atomic structure, molecular orbital and intermolecular forces to reinforce strong background on materials science and engineering. - 4.
+Rationalize periodic trends of elements to explain various physico chemical properties. - 5.
+Understanding of the spectrum of electromagnetic radiation used for exciting different molecular energy levels in various spectroscopic techniques. - 6.

-CHM1001.6.
 Knowledge of stereochemistry and conception of the mechanism of major chemical reactions involved in synthesis of drug molecules.

-Thermodynamics
+Thermodynamics: